-Important!
 While you can be your own registered agent, this may set your home address public.
 Moreover, if you are conducting your business in multiple states, you may not have a physical address for receiving service of the process.

-v) Information of Members, Managers, and other officials
+v) Information of Founding Members, Managers, and other officials

-Each member’s name and other important information must be listed in the articles or organization.
+The names of LLC members and managers with other important information must be filled in the articles or organization.

 vii) An Effective Start Date